Andrew Dao | National Bad Faith Insurance Lawyers

 Biography

-Andrew is a Shareholder at Daly & Black.
-He is a first-generation Houstonian and a proud son of Vietnamese immigrants.
+Andrew is a Shareholder at Daly & Black, who is a first-generation Houstonian and the son of Vietnamese immigrants.

 Andrew’s body of work is comprehensive and includes:

-• Workplace safety and injury: Representation of client who was electrocuted and seriously injured at a construction site, leading to burns and amputation.
-Handled argument at the Court of Appeals, which was critical towards eventual resolution of the case.
+• Electrocution at construction site: Representation of client who was electrocuted and seriously injured at a construction site, leading to burns and amputation.
+Handled oral argument at the Court of Appeals, which was critical towards the eventual resolution of the case.

-• Qui tam: Representation of the relator in a False Claims Act case against several colleges who improperly received millions in Title IV financial aid funds from the United States Department of Education for students who never enrolled.
+• Qui tam: Representation of a whistleblower in a False Claims Act case against several colleges who improperly received millions in Title IV financial aid funds from the United States Department of Education for students that never enrolled.

 • Commercial vehicle and trucking accidents: Representation of hundreds of clients against leading trucking and/or commercial vehicle companies.
 These include tractor-trailers, cement trucks, commercial vans, box trucks, delivery trucks, buses, and other commercial vehicles.